 Whether you want to lose weight, reduce your personal debt, change jobs, buy a house or earn a degree, if you don't plan to succeed you're planning to fail.
 Designing a personal strategic plan around your personal vision, mission and values can help you achieve your goals and meet monthly, quarterly and yearly objectives.

 Not unlike businesses, personal strategic plans are built around a hierarchy of needs.
-According to Changing Minds, Abraham Maslow's hierarchy of needs is based on five key elements: self-actualization, self-esteem, belonging-love, safety and psychological needs.
+Abraham Maslow's hierarchy of needs is based on five key elements: self-actualization, self-esteem, belonging-love, safety and psychological needs.
 Your vision, mission and values should be created in the same manner--ultimately, around what you need and value the most in your life.